-The School Board is not responsible for any information that may be lost, damaged or unavailable when using the computer system or for any information retrieved via the Internet.
+The School Board is not responsible for any information that may be lost, damaged or misused through generative AI tools or other system features.
 Furthermore, the School Board will not be responsible for any unauthorized charges or fees resulting from access to the computer system.